top of page

 ~ Bring Back the Bees ~

 Numerous studies state that pollinating bees are disappearing!
-Placing native Orchard Mason bees in your backyard is an EXCELLENT way to combat this decline by 'Bringing Back the Bees'
+Placing native Orchard Mason bees in your backyard is an EXCELLENT way to combat this decline 'Bring Back the Bees'

 Mason bees are classified as solitary gregarious bees.
 This means that they have no real social interaction in the sense that a honeybee population would, but mason bees do like to nest near each other.
 What does this mean for you?
 It means that mason bees don't protect their eggs after they lay them.
 They actually don't care about you or your children at all so they are the perfect backyard bee.
 The male has no stinger.
 The female has one but uses it so seldom that there is a common belief that mason bees can't sting.
 The females can but rarely do.